macOS menu bar diagnostics for USB-C

 Know what your USB-C cable can really do.

 WhatCable explains cable speed, charging limits, e-marker data, and connected devices in plain English.
+Name a cable and it tracks how the cable actually performs over time, so you can spot the one that has started misbehaving.
 No more guessing why a cable charges slow or refuses to drive your display.

 Or unlock advanced diagnostics with WhatCable Pro